LoV432/foep/recommendations.md

 1. **Caching (dashboardController.js, lines 85-120): There is no caching mechanism for frequently accessed data like the user dashboard or course lists.
 A Redis cache could be implemented here to reduce server load and improve response times.**

-   - The specific file and line references do not seem to exist in the codebase, but I understand what this is referring to and it should probably have had a cache but the problem is that this recommdation makes it seem like there is no caching at all, which is not true.
+   - The specific file and line references do not seem to exist in the codebase, but I understand what this is referring to and it should probably have had a cache, but the problem is that this recommdation makes it seem like there is no caching at all, which is not true.
 I have added cache in numerous places in the codebase.
 You can see some expamples in `app/api/courses/route.ts` and `app/course/[slug]/page.tsx, Lines 38-41`.
 You can also see the `withCache` function in `lib/with-cache.ts`.
 It uses NextJS built-in caching mechanisms.

 1. **Authentication Module (auth.js): The authentication logic could be modularised further.
 Lines 42-67 show repeated code for handling permissions, which would benefit from a helper function to centralise role validation logic.
 This would improve code readability and reduce redundancy.**